Jtin25/Local-Climate-Zone/README.md

 # Evaluation
 150 samples were generated using stratified random sampling.
 Each of the LCZ has at least 10 samples.
 High resolution satellite imagery was used to build the groundtruth.

-The overall accuracy is 82%.
+The overall accuracy is 82% and the kappa coefficient is 0.78.
 Below is the confusion matrix:

 | LCZ | B | D | 8 | 9 | G | A | F | E | 6 | 5 | Total | User Accuracy |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:----:|:---:|